I never quite got the appeal of tribute bands.

 That meant a simple production that consisted of around three dozen par 64s, a crap ton of black light, and some ancient projectors that screened the original slides from the ’73 tour onto backdrops behind the band.
 It was an old-fashioned lighting plot, but it served to enhance the show rather than being the show.

-Yes, kids, this was your grandfather’s rock concert, faithfully reproduced from the mellotron intro to “Watcher of the Skies” through to the silver lame suit change in “Supper’s Ready.”
+Yes, kids, this was your grandfather’s rock concert, faithfully reproduced from the mellotron intro to “Watcher of the Skies” through to the silver lame suit change finale of “Supper’s Ready.”
 About the only concession to modernity was the flying line array PA, though I’m sure the audience would have been OK with some digital tuners, too, which would have reduced the annoyingly excessive tuning that went on between many songs, even to the extent of drowning out parts of Gagné’s introductions.

 And here I will be that nerdy fan who has to complain at the exclusion of “The Knife” in favor of the extended, anachronistic “Fly on a Windshield/Broadway Melody of 1974/In the Cage/Hairless Heart/Counting Out Time” encore.